 - On our first design, we noticed that the arms were not long enough.
 So we extended the bottom arms and the robot was able to grab Tom.
 You may need to play around with the number of wheel rotations for closing the gripper.
 If it cannot close completely according to the instructions it gets stuck.

-- Lastly, please see our program below.
-The robot moves forward until the ultrasonic sensor detects Tom less than 5 cm away.
-Then it is grabs Tom and drags him backwards.
+- Lastly, please see our example program below.
+The robot continues to move forward until the ultrasonic sensor detects Tom 5 cm away.
+Then it stops moving, says “detected”, grabs Tom, and drags him backwards.